Karolīne Kronvalde

-Karolīne Liznete Kronvalde, née Roloff (2 April 1836 – 23 October 1913) was a Latvian teacher and feminist.
+Karolīne Lizete Kronvalde, née Roloff (2 April 1836 – 23 October 1913) was a Latvian teacher of Baltic-German descent and feminist.
 Her letter to the Baltic Herald (Baltijas Vēstnesis) in 1870, defending women's rights to an education and freedom from paternalistic restrictions has been "regarded as the spark igniting women’s activism and movements in Latvia thereafter."

 Life

-Kronvalde was born on 2 April 1836 in Legrazmda, Courland Governorate, Russian Empire (now Latvia).
+Kronvalde was born on 2 April 1836 in Lielgramzda, a manor village in Courland Governorate, Russian Empire (now Gramzda, Gramzda Parish, South Kurzeme Municipality, Latvia).
 Educational opportunities for girls were lacking during her childhood and she was largely self-educated; she received a teaching qualification from the Jelgava Gymnasium in 1855.
 Teaching in the town of Durbe in 1860, she met her future husband Atis Kronvalds who also was a teacher there.
 She followed him to the town of Tartu and then to Vecpiebalga in 1867 where they married the next year after he finally completed his studies.
 Kronvalde taught languages in Riga after his death in 1875 and managed the boarding school of the Riga Latvians’ Association.
 She moved back to Vecpiebalga in 1889 to live with her daughter Milda Sliede and remained there until her death on 23 October 1913.